gitreadygitset/the-daily-buzz/README.md

 bundle exec rake db:seed
 ```

-In two separate tabs in your terminal start your servers:
+In your terminal start your server:

 `bundle exec rails s`

-`yarn run start`

 Finally, navigate to http://localhost:3000 in your browser.